The KEM agenda

 • Monitoring and effect measurement

-For each of these categories it has been mapped which methods are available, what the scientific state of affairs is and which themes and research questions are most urgent for tackling the missions.
+From each of these categories, the methods available, the scientific state of the art and the most urgent themes and research questions for addressing the missions were identified.

-In recent years, the concept of KEMs as originally launched in the KIA Creative Industries 2018-2021 has been embraced by the (top) sectors as a valuable addition to the KETs (Key Enabling Technologies) and an indispensable link in the process of tackling missions.
-For the Mission-driven Innovation Policy, there is a need to strengthen the knowledge and development of new KEMs.
-The KEMs are therefore included in the KIA Key Technologies and play a prominent role in the KIAs of the mission themes.
-The KEMs are given a prominent place in research programming with this positioning.
-For the purpose of this programming the agenda was compiled under the direction of TKI CLICKNL.
+In recent years, the concept of KEMs as originally launched in the KIA Creative Industry 2018-2021 has been embraced by the (top) sectors as an indispensable link in the process of addressing missions.
+For the Mission-Driven Innovation Policy, there is a need to strengthen the knowledge about and the development of new KEMs.
+The KEMs have therefore been included in the KIA MV (about Social Earning Capacity) and play a prominent role in the KIAs of the mission themes.
+This positioning gives the KEMs a prominent place in research programming.
+For the purpose of that programming, the agenda was drawn up under the leadership of TKI CLICKNL.

 Mission-driven Innovation Policy

-With the renewed top sector policy, the Mission-Driven Innovation Policy, the cabinet wants to use the innovative power of the top sectors to tackle social challenges.
-The top sectors focus on cross-sectoral collaborations between science, applied research, companies and social organisations.
-The Mission-Driven Innovation Policy focuses on four themes: Energy transition and sustainability, Agriculture, water and food, Health and care, and Security.
+With the renewed top sector policy, the Mission-Driven Innovation Policy, the cabinet wants to use the innovation power of the top sectors to tackle societal challenges.
+In doing so, the top sectors are committed to cross-sectoral collaborations of science, applied research, companies and civil society organizations.
+The Mission-Driven Innovation Policy focuses on five themes: energy transition, circular economy, agriculture, water and food, health and care, and safety.